Kamo28-cd/UserReg/README.md

 # UserReg
-User Registration and Authentication using React and NodeJS
+Basic User Registration and Authentication using React and NodeJS

 ## Installation
 In root folder: